dlxmax/Pi1541ioUSB-C/README.md

+# About this Fork
+This fork removes one of the IEC ports and replaces it with a USB-C power connector.
+That way you can have all cables at the back instead of a power cable coming out the side.
+The lost IEC connector isn't an issue as you can place this device at the end of the daisychain, or you can solder a cable to the IEC2 connector.

+Also, the SPKR_EN (speaker engage?) jumper has been bridged so that you don't need to place a jumper there.

+Currently this is UNTESTED, but will be updated after boards have been assembled.

 # PI1541 IO Adapter

 This is an IO adapter board for the Raspberry Pi 3, based on the awesome [Pi1541